What is a CT coronary angiogram ?

 • Suspicion of an underlying coronary artery anomaly

-• Investigation of coronary artery disease in patients undergoing non-coronary cardiac surgery.
+• Investigation of coronary artery disease before cardiac surgery.

 What does a CTCA involve ?